 The above left photo shows the main entry into the farm, Field 2 is on the left.
 The irrigation line for this field was installed the fall before planting occured.
 You can see the temporary deer fence along Field 1; each year we add another field and modify the fence so all of our trees are protected from destruction by the many deer herds in our area.

 The cattle grate was installed shortly after Field 1, no use in having a deer fence with a gaping hole in it!
 This takes the place of the need for and electronic gate and only a few brave deer have traversed it so far.
 We spend almost no labor hours on deer control, but I think the crews secretly like the occasional deer-rodeo to drive one out the back gate!

-We now have 8 fields in production and will be expanding to field 9 in spring/fall of 2018.
+We now have 9 fields in production and will be reaching the limits of our existing deer fence by 2022.
+Luckily we have another 80 acres to expand into.
 Initially I was really excited for the farm to 'get bigger' every year but now we're turning rows in existing fields since most of the first plantings have been dug and sold.
 Go to the 'Sustainability' page and you'll see how we turn our rows!
 We use the land as efficiently and sustainably as possible; no planting in the same tree row every rotation, and we replenish all lost soil from digging.

 2313 New Design Road Adamstown, MD 21710 Phone: 717-496-5887 / 240-416-0714 Fax: 301-990-9125

 Click the logo above to visit our ORGANIC page!